Conoscere and sapere in Italian

 Difference between conoscere and sapere

 As you will see in a moment, conoscere and sapere are not interchangeable.
 This is because they are used to address different kinds of knowledge.
-Let’s see why starting from sapere.
+Let’s see why, starting with sapere.

 Sapere

-The primary difference between sapere and conoscere is that sapere is used to mean to be able to [do something], or can.
-Let’s hear how it is pronounced.
+The main difference between sapere and conoscere is that sapere means to be able to [do something], or can.
+Let’s hear how it’s pronounced.

 Sapere